Automate your Processes Easily with Power Automate

 Recurring routine tasks take up a lot of time.
 That’s annoying and nobody needs that.
 In addition, careless mistakes can easily be made under stress, resulting in even more work.
 Finally, it can quickly become frustrating for employees to only have to complete repetitive and tedious tasks.
 Don’t let that happen.

 What is Power Automate?
-Microsoft Power Automate (formerly Flow) is a practical workflow tool that allows you to easily automate regular, recurring routine tasks into workflows.
-Workflows can range from individual tasks (e.g., notifications) to extensive systems (e.g., complex approval processes).
-Any logic can be created to automatically execute upon certain events.
+Microsoft Power Automate (formerly Flow) is a practical workflow tool that allows you to easily automate routine, repetitive tasks into workflows.
+These workflows can range from simple tasks (e.g., notifications) to comprehensive systems (e.g., complex approval processes).
+You can create any logic that should be automatically executed based on certain events.
 And the best part: you don’t need any programming skills.

 By using the robotic process automation (RPA) of Power Automate, you can partially or entirely free your team from routine tasks.
 Software bots are trained to perform the labor-intensive, repetitive, manual tasks.
 Two types are distinguished: